Huguitis/aoi.js-documentation/src/functions/Events/newGuild.md

 ---
 title: $newGuild
-description: $newGuild holds data for the guild after the update, might be a good idea to check partial option before accessing any property. (guildUpdate callback)
+description: $newGuild holds data for the guild after the update, might be a good idea to check partial option before accessing any property. (guildUpdate event)
 id: newGuild
 ---

-`$newGuild` holds data for the guild after the update, might be a good idea to check partial option before accessing any property. (guildUpdate callback)
+`$newGuild` holds data for the guild after the update, might be a good idea to check partial option before accessing any property. (guildUpdate event)

 ## Usage